 How can mortgage advice help me?

-An independent mortgage adviser is not restricted to any particular providers, so you know that the deal they recommend will deliver the best value for you.
+An independent mortgage adviser is not restricted to any particular providers, and will act solely in your best interests.
+You can therefore be confident that the deal they recommend will be the best available mortgage for your circumstances.
 A mortgage adviser will also:

-- Help you work out what you can afford to borrow
+Advise you on how much you can afford to borrow

-- Prepare you for your application to boost your chances of success
+Help you prepare for your application to boost your chances of success

 There are two ways to find a mortgage adviser on Unbiased.

 The first way is to use our Connect tool.
 Just enter some details about your circumstances and requirements, and our system will match you with the nearest suitable adviser.
 You should get a match within 48 hours (often it’s much quicker).